swhart22/iw-evictions-graphics-cf/README.md

 `yarn google` pulls text from the Google Doc.
 This may not work, as I'm using my Google config locally so for any text republishes, use the Github action above.

-`yarn deploy` deploys the project to my personal cloudflare project
+`yarn deploy` deploys the project to my personal cloudflare project.
+This also may not work without my personal credentials.
+If a dev change needs to republish, run yarn stage and overwrite the evictions folder in the Injustice Watch Interactives repository.

 `yarn build` creates a static build of the project